turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ## Professional Development

-You will need to create a resume in Mod 2.
+You will be expected to create a resume in Mod 2.
 Many students find it difficult to balance creating a resume with completing project work.
 It is recommended that you begin working on your resume as soon as possible to lessen the load down the line.
 Start by pre-reading [this PD lesson](https://careerdev.turing.edu/module_two/mod2_week1) and then create a draft of your resume.